-When If a dispute occurs regarding the determination of homelessness or the determination of the school district of enrollment made by the school district of residence, the Superintendent(s) or the designee(s) of the involved district(s) or the child's parent(s) or legal guardian(s) of the child must shall immediately notify the Executive County Superintendent of Schools, who, in consultation with the Department of Education's McKinney-Vento Homeless Education Coordinator or designee, shall immediately will decide the child's status of the child within two working days.
-If a dispute remains between the parent(s) or legal guardian(s) and/or and the involved the school district(s) following the Executive County Superintendent's determination, the parent(s) or legal guardian(s) or the involved district Board(s) of Education may appeal to the Commissioner of Education for determination pursuant to N.J.A.C.
-6A:3, Controversies and Disputes et seq.
+When a dispute occurs regarding the determination of homelessness or the determination of the school district of enrollment made by the school district of residence, the Superintendent(s) or the designee(s) of the involved district(s) or the child's parent(s) shall immediately notify the Executive County Superintendent of Schools, who, in consultation with the Department of Education's McKinney-Vento Homeless Education Coordinator or designee, shall immediately decide the child's status.
+If a dispute remains between the parent and the involved school district(s) following the Executive County Superintendent's determination, the parent or the involved district Board(s) of Education may appeal to the Commissioner of Education for determination pursuant to N.J.A.C.
+6A:3, Controversies and Disputes.